 MEET: Morgan-Grace Kerr

-This weekend, HUNTERhunter is hosting its very first event; The Dessert Bar, and bringing a pop of colour and some floral structure is Morgan Kerr of Valenteen.
-We caught up with Morgan to hear all about Valenteen and her floristry plans.
+Early 2019, HUNTERhunter hosted its very first event; The Dessert Bar, where Morgan Kerr of Valenteen brough a pop of colour and some floral designs.
+So, we caught up with Morgan to hear all about Valenteen and her floristry plans.

 How did you get into being a florist?